awly/kubeman/README.md

     go get github.com/alytvynov/kubeman

-Yes, you need a working and relatively up to date version of go for this.
+You need a working and relatively up to date version of go for this.

+I run this tool against the latest release version of [kubernetes libraries](https://github.com/GoogleCloudPlatform/kubernetes) so you might need to check out a specific tag for it to work properly.

 ## But.. why?